rick0x00/projects/README.md

 This repository contains a list of computer skills that I have had professional experience with.

-I'm developing projects to simplify the installation and configuration according to my preferences.
+I'm developing projects to help me and simplify the installation and configuration according to my preferences.

 ## INFRASTRUCTURE

 ### Servers

-list of my tools to assist me in making servers (projects under development)

 - [x] [srv_dns](https://github.com/rick0x00/srv_dns) - My script to help in creation of DNS servers
 - [ ] srv_files